GwriPennar/FrameFlow/README.md

 ![Accuracy over Epochs](Final_Accuracy.png)

 ## OTHER MODELS
 Initially, I explored using a ResNet model on a subset of the UCF101 dataset, following a TensorFlow documented example.
-However, I found this approach to be computationally challenging and underperforming on my local machine.
+The model performed very well utilising a GPU but took significantly longer to train and requires more investigation.